PoucaAgua/irrigation-design-system-backend/Readme.md

 - Copy the .env-dev file
 - Save as .env inside irrigation_design_system_backend

-## Initializing the application
+6. start the project
-6. Attention!
+Note: Attention!
 Use the commands below in the root of the project

 To create the docker images and containers
 ```bash